ermouth/calc/README.md

 If out-of-bounds x and y passed, `null` is returned.

-## Big grids and bound function
+## Big grids and bounding function
 Grids can be larger then 3×3 – so interpolation space become picewise linear.
 The only restriction – both axes must monotonically increase.

-There can be bound function, passed as second argument.
-Bound function allows to extend arguments range out of grid bounds.
+Also you can pass bounding function as a second argument.
+Bounding function allows to extend arguments’ range out of grid bounds.
 Function must return `false` if pair is invalid.
 ```javascript
 // Multiplication for non-negatives,